Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 14.24.21 UTC
+- WIB: Minggu, 8 Desember 2024 15.30.41 UTC
-- WITA: Minggu, 8 Desember 2024 15.24.21 UTC
+- WITA: Minggu, 8 Desember 2024 16.30.41 UTC
-- WIT: Minggu, 8 Desember 2024 16.24.21 UTC
+- WIT: Minggu, 8 Desember 2024 17.30.41 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Style is a reflection of your attitude and your personality."

-Kategori: nature
+Kategori: attitude